MojamojaK/WASA-Ghost/README.md

 1. Open terminal for UNIX Systems or Command Prompt for Windows

 2. Simply clone this repository to your computer.
 You may have to [install git](https://git-scm.com/downloads) or [GitHub Desktop](https://desktop.github.com).
-Since this is a private repository, you may also be required to enter your GitHub username and password.
+Since this is a private repository, you may also have to enter your GitHub username and password.

 ```bash
 $ git clone https://github.com/MojamojaK/ghost.git